find-sec-bugs/find-sec-bugs-demos/android-insecure-bank-v2/README.md

 # Android configuration sample (Insecure Bank v.2)

-The code of this application is a copy of [Insecure Bank v.2](https://github.com/dineshshetty/Android-InsecureBankv2) a vulnerable mobile application.
+The code of this application is a copy of [Insecure Bank v.2](https://github.com/dineshshetty/Android-InsecureBankv2) a vulnerable mobile application maded by [Dinesh Shetty](https://github.com/dineshshetty).

 The configuration for FindBugs is made in the Gradle configuration (`build.gradle`).